jepettoruti/coolapi_fakebook/README.md

 1. Add environment variables as described in the Configuration section.
 2. Just clone and `bundle install`.
+3. Add your `.env` file using the format from previous section.
+4. Start your server.

+For improvements, please create a PR on the repository and hopefully it can be merged soon.

 ## Running Tests
 CircleCI is configured to run tests on CI.